UWPCE-PythonCert/PythonCertDevel/_sources/exercises/file_lab.rst.txt

     writing).
 Note that for binary files, you can't use ``readline()`` -- lines don't have any meaning for binary files.

-  - Test it with both text and binrary files (maybe jpeg or??)
+  - Test it with both text and binary files (maybe jpeg or??)

 File reading and parsing
 ------------------------

 In the class repo, in:

 ``Examples/Session01/students.txt``

-You will find the list I generated in the first class of all the students in the class, and what programming languages they have used in the past.
+You will find the list we generated in the first class of all the students in the class, and what programming languages they have used in the past.

 Write a little script that reads that file, and generates a list of all the languages that have been used.